Myron

-Myron of Eleutherae (480–440 BC) (/'mair@n/; Μύρων, Myrōn /el/) was an Athenian sculptor from the mid-5th century BC.
+Myron of Eleutherae (/'mair@n/; Μύρων, Myrōn /el/; c.
+485 – c.
+440 BC) was an Athenian sculptor from the mid-5th century BC.
 Alongside three other Greek sculptors, Polykleitos, Pheidias, and Praxiteles, Myron is considered as one of the most important sculptors of classical antiquity.
 He was born in Eleutherae on the borders of Boeotia and Attica.
-According to Natural History, a Latin encyclopedia by Pliny the Elder (AD 23 – 79), a scholar in Ancient Rome, Ageladas of Argos was his teacher.
+According to Natural History, a Latin encyclopedia by Pliny the Elder (AD 23–79), a scholar in Ancient Rome, Ageladas of Argos was his teacher.

 None of his original sculptures are known to survive, but there are many later copies of his works, such as his Discobolus, mostly Roman.

 Reputation

 Myron worked almost exclusively in bronze and his fame rested principally upon his representations of athletes (including his iconic Diskobolos), in which he made a revolution, according to commentators in Antiquity, by introducing greater boldness of pose and a more perfect rhythm, subordinating the parts to the whole.
 Pliny's remark that Myron's works were numerosior than those of Polycleitus and "more diligent" seem to suggest that they were considered more harmonious in proportions (numeri) and at the same time more convincing in realism: diligentia connoted "attentive care to fine points", a quality that, in moderation, was characteristic of the best works of art, according to critics in Antiquity.